Information for Witnesses

 A Student Conduct hearing is not a court of law, but rather a part of the University’s internal system for handling alleged violations of the Student Conduct Code and/or General University Policy.
 The fact that allegations have been made and are taken seriously does not assume that those accusations are true.
 The question being considered by the hearing body is whether or not the student has violated the Student Code of Conduct or General University Policy and if so, determining what sanctions should be imposed.

 A board is composed of one student (A student is included as long as the hearing is not held during the first two weeks or the last two weeks of a semester.
-This also includes the summer break) and two faculty, staff and/or administrators either paid by or affiliated with the University, appointed by the Dean of Students or designee.
-The board is chaired by a staff member from the Division of Student Affairs, who serves as a non-voting member.
+This also includes the summer break) and two faculty, staff and/or administrators either paid by or affiliated with the University, appointed by the Dean of Student Experience or designee.
+The board is chaired by a staff member from the Division of Student Experience, who serves as a non-voting member.
 Decisions are determined by majority vote.
-The Dean of Students presents the case and is designated to be responsible for administering the University’s Student Conduct system.
+The Dean of Student Experience presents the case and is designated to be responsible for administering the University’s Student Conduct system.